 The Boxed Gascard® provides users with access to the Gascard NG range of CO2 detection products in a convenient and robust desktop unit.

-For further information on any of our CO2 detectors including price or to find out more about possible carbon dioxide sensor applications for your carbon dioxide measurement, please do not hesitate to contact us – we look forward to hearing from you.
+For further information on any of our carbon dioxide measurement solutions or to find out more about possible carbon dioxide sensor applications for your Carbon Dioxide Measurement, please do not hesitate to contact us – we look forward to hearing from you.

 Furthermore, if you wish to stay in the loop why not join us on social media or sign up to our infrequent newsletter by clicking the link below.